 Anti-racism.
 Digital Libraries.
 Scholarly Communication.

-In 2015 I began to study the representation of anti-racism in library catalogs.
+In 2015 Dr. Coleman began to study the representation of anti-racism in library catalogs.
 There were thousands of resources on race, race relations, and racial discrimination.
-But even though “anti-racism”was an established Library of Congress Subject Heading it was not being used.
-So I established the Anti-racism Digital Library to serve as a clearinghouse for information resources about people, groups, and projects who are building inclusive and caring communities.
-I began to develop the vocabulary of global anti-racism and look for ways to increase anti-racism information literacy.
+“Anti-racism”was an established Library of Congress Subject Heading but it was not being used.
+She established the Anti-racism Digital Library to serve as a clearinghouse for information resources about people, groups, and projects who are building inclusive and caring communities.
+She began to develop the vocabulary of global anti-racism and look for ways to increase anti-racism information literacy.

 2018-2019: I4E Digital Library